tigera-solutions/Instruqt/instruqt-tracks/observability-troubleshooting-workshop/05-application-level-observability/assignment.md

 difficulty: basic
 timelimit: 900
 ---
-Calico Application Level Observability
+Calico application-level observability
 ===============

-Calico provides visibility into L7 traffic without the need for a service mesh.
+Calico provides visibility into application-layer (L7) traffic without the need for a service mesh.
 Calico will give you a centralized, all-encompassing view of service-to-service traffic in the Kubernetes cluster.
-Have a single pane of glass of all the application-layer traffic, broken down by service, response code, performance metrics, API calls, and application-level log data matched to networking-level data by default.
+With just one window, you can view all  application-layer traffic, which are broken down by service, response code, performance metrics, API calls, and application-level log data matched to networking-level data by default.

 L7 logs are also key for detecting anomalous behaviors like attempts to access applications, restricted URLs, and scans for particular URLs.

 How does it work?
 ===============

-- Calico deploys an Envoy proxy as a daemonset, then collects L7 logs by sending the selected traffic through an Envoy proxy.
+- Calico deploys an Envoy proxy as a DaemonSet, then collects L7 logs by sending the selected traffic through an Envoy proxy.
-- Application level observability is pre-enabled in this environment for the demo purpose.
-To learn how to enable it in your cluster, check our documentation.
+- Application-level observability is pre-enabled in this environment for demonstration purposes.
+To learn how to enable it in your cluster, check our [documentation.](https://docs.tigera.io/calico-cloud/visibility/elastic/l7/configure)
-- Verify that application layer log collection is enabled using the following command:
+- Verify that application-layer log collection is enabled using the following command:
 ```bash
 kubectl get ApplicationLayer -o yaml | grep collectLogs:
 ```
-- Once we have the application layer log collection enabled, we select which service we wish to collect its logs by annotating the service.
+- Once we have the application-layer log collection enabled, we select which service we wish to collect its logs for by annotating the service.
 - In this lab, we annotated all the Histershp services.
 Check it using the following command:
 ```bash
 kubectl get svc -n hipstershop -o yaml| grep -Ev 'grpc|http' | grep -E 'name:|l7-logging'